Sharps1ght/slideshow/README.md

 End me.

-This script picks a random picture from selected directory as a wallpaper on your connected and set up monitor.
+These scripts pick a random picture from selected directory as a wallpaper on your connected and set up monitor.
+You only pick ONE script according to the application you run.
+So far it is only for hyprland as it only uses 'hyprctl' for now.

 Known issues: